smartdevicelink/sdl_evolution/proposals/nnnn-stream-ontouchevent.md

 ## Potential downsides

-Potentially this code can have an impact on existing head units that don't know if navigation apps start the video stream.
-Those applications would require OnTouchEvent anyway for the app to operate, so they shouldn't see any impact.
-Navigation applications could be delayed by that.
-However as head units may return `NAK` in case of an early start service request this proposal should rather be seen as a stability improvement.
+Potentially this code can have an impact on existing head units that would allow navigation apps to start the video stream without touch permissions.
+Those applications require OnTouchEvent anyway to operate, so they shouldn't see any impact.
+Navigation applications' startup time could be delayed, however, as head units may return `NAK` in case of an early start service request this proposal should rather be seen as a stability improvement.

 ## Impact on existing code